HOME • SEARCH • EMAIL • ABOUT

 Improvement of Yield and Fiber Firmness: Study suggested that for soils similar to Maahas clay loam, the application of ramie wastes plus addition of 45-30-30 kg/ha of N, P2O5 and K2O and harvesting of 40 DAR would produce a respectable dry fiber yield with acceptable fiber firmness.
 (30)

-Inhibition of Tumor Cell Growth and Drug Resistance: Prostaglandins are formed by arachidonic scid through activities of cyclooxygenases (COX 1 and 2) and subsequent downstream enzymes.
+Inhibition of Tumor Cell Growth and Drug Resistance: Prostaglandins are formed by arachidonic acid through activities of cyclooxygenases (COX 1 and 2) and subsequent downstream enzymes.
 Study found that BNE-101 (B. nivea extract) has potential in regulating P-gp protein expression levels and reducing drug resistance in cancer cells.
-BNE-101 could decrease inflammation, inhibit cancer cell growth and reduce P-gp protein medited multidrug resistance (MDR).
+BNE-101 could decrease inflammation, inhibit cancer cell growth and reduce P-gp protein mediated multidrug resistance (MDR).
 Results suggest potential in prevention and treatment of cancer.
 (31)

 Decreased Cholesterol in Ovariectomized Rats: Dyslipidemia is a major cause of morbidity, mortality, and high cost of treatment.
 The decrease of estrogen production during menopause periods are associated with higher risks of dyslipidemia and coronary heart disease.
 This study reports on the ability of ethanolic root extract to increase uterine weight and improve dyslipidemia on ovariectomized mice.
 The phytoestrogenic effects of B. nivea was probably contributed to by isoflavone and lignan compounds.
 (32)